altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~-She was staring up at the moon, keeping her eyes still.
 It was a beautiful night~
 'M::it was just a tap, I did not trip him.'
-~The memory, complete with the thoughts she had at the time filled her~ *Martha reached up and felt at her head*
+~The memory, complete with the thoughts she had at this time when she was seven, filled her~ *Martha reached up and felt at her head*
 ~The diving helmet was there~
 'M::Right.